PhilChodrow/UCLA-website/_tabs/for-students.md

 #### Where will you go?

-Long-term, I hope to join the faculty of a primarily-undergraduate research institution, such as a liberal arts college.
+Long-term, I hope to join the faculty of a primarily-undergraduate institution, such as a liberal arts college.

 ## Research